Angel-125/Pathfinder/GameData/WildBlueIndustries/000WildBlueTools/Readme.txt

 Copy the contents of the mod's GameData directory into your GameData folder.

+1.73.4
+- Fix for drills breaking.
+- New OmniConverter templates for when Air and Stress are enabled from Snacks.

+1.73.3
+- Updated Snacks support.

 1.73.2
 - Fixed crew requirements for experiment labs.